 Once this button is pressed, Amazon will prompt you with a few notifications as they send an email to the customer requesting a product review.
 The messaging is simple and straightforward allowing for quick feedback from the customer.
 The email customers receive allows them to simply leave a star rating (a 1-5 star rating with no written review) which greatly increases the likelihood of product feedback.

 Reviews can only be requested on orders that are completed and can also only be requested once.
 This limits the amount of messages customers are receiving and prevents sellers from abusing this feature by spamming past buyers with emails.
-Shown below is an example of a product review email a customer might receive.
+Shown to the right is an example of a product review email a customer might receive.

 VL’s programmatic solution to requesting reviews

 Since the “request a review” button is found within the orders details of each individual purchase, even medium-sized sellers would need to navigate hundreds of unique pages in order to request reviews for daily purchases.
-However, Viral Launch has automated this process with the release of Review Automation.
+However, Viral Launch has automated this process with the release of Review Automation; an Amazon review request tool.
 As an add-on to the Market Intelligence chrome extension, VL subscribers will have the functionality of requesting reviews for all eligible orders with just a few clicks!